FABLE-3DXRD/ImageD11/webgui/notes_for_new_gui.md

 - Fast moving technologies
 - Can you see it running on OAR from a debian desktop ?
 - Can you make a standalone exe ?
-- ipynb has some drawbacks as you can edit cells that were previously run
+- ipynb has some drawbacks as you can edit cells that were previously run (not reproducible)

 ### Bokeh